REPORT ON THE FIGHT AGAINST FORCED LABOUR AND CHILD LABOUR IN SUPPLY CHAINS

 3.2.
 Activities

 Manac develops and manufactures several types of commercial semi-trailers, including vans, refrigerated vans, flatbeds, log trailers, chip vans, lowbeds, tippers, drop decks and more.
-In 2023, Manac produced over 6,000 semi-trailers.
+In 2024, Manac and its subsidiaries produced over 5,700 semi-trailers.

 Importation.
 Manac directly and indirectly imports in Canada materials, components, raw materials, processed raw materials, parts, tools and equipment it uses in the manufacture of its products.